University Health System, Inc.

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

 At University Health System, your privacy is a priority.
 We follow applicable federal and state guidelines to maintain the confidentiality of your medical information.
 The federal guidelines with regard to the confidentiality of your medical information may be found in the Code of Federal Regulations at 45 CFR §§ 164.500 et seq.

 This is a joint notice covering:

-- All UHS employees, volunteers, students, residents, service providers, including clinicians, who have access to health information
+- All University Health System employees, volunteers, students, residents, service providers, including clinicians, who have access to health information

 - Any health care professional authorized to enter information into your medical record